algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-It now works at 425 factorizations per second, bottlenecked by the speed of modulo.
+Now it performs 425 factorizations per second, bottlenecked by the speed of modulo.

 ### Optimizing the Modulo

-The final step is to apply [Montgomery multiplication](/hpc/number-theory/montgomery/): the modulo is constant, so we can perform all computations — advancing the iterator, multiplication, and even computing the GCD — in the Montgomery space where reduction is cheap.
+The final step is to apply [Montgomery multiplication](/hpc/number-theory/montgomery/).
+Since the modulo is constant, we can perform all computations — advancing the iterator, multiplication, and even computing the GCD — in the Montgomery space where reduction is cheap:

 ```c++
 struct Montgomery {